tejbhan111/t2yLLM/README.md

 - **vLLM** : really fast and well documented inference pipeline for your favorite LLM
 - **Faster-Whisper** : incredibly fast STT for realtime text generation
-- **CoquiTTS** : fast text to speech generating natural voice, maybe the best for french atm
+- **piperTTS** : fast text to speech generating natural voice, maybe the best for french atm
 - **Silero-vad** : process the audio buffer and prevents whisper hallucinations
 - **pvporcupine** : keyword detection
 - **Chromadb** : a vector search database that serves as the model memory